uswds/uswds/README.md

 You can now use your copied version of `_variables.scss` to override any styles to create a more custom look and feel to your application.

 #### JavaScript
-`require('uswds')` will load all of the U.S. Web Design System’ JavaScript onto the page.
+`require('uswds')` will load all of the U.S. Web Design System’s JavaScript onto the page.
 Add this line to whatever initializer you use to load JavaScript into your application.

 ### Use another framework or package manager